jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 *   Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs](https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos)?

+    We acknowledge the overhead introduced by our NetworkTopology controller and corresponding `NetworkMinCost` plugin.
+    However, to make better decisions concerning latency, we need accurate and up-to-date information regarding cluster latency.

+    Experiments are planned to evaluate the overhead of our design in different topologies.
+    We also aim to study the frequency of the netperf measurements and the trade-off between monitoring frequencies and accuracy.

-    It should be a negligible increase concerning execution time since our scoring plugin extracts topology information from the NetworkTopology CRD and application information from the AppGroup CRD.
+    Nevertheless, it should be a negligible increase concerning execution time since our scoring plugin extracts topology information from the NetworkTopology CRD and application information from the AppGroup CRD.
-    All network weights are pre-calculated by the controller and updated in the status part of the CRDs to minimize the overhead of the scoring plugin.
-    We will perform several experiments to evaluate the impact of our design.

 *   Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?